Health advisory

 Important vaccine-preventable diseases for travellers

 Influenza and COVID-19 remain common vaccine-preventable diseases caught by travellers.
-Measles is present across the globe with several countries such as Indonesia and India currently experiencing large outbreaks, while cases in Europe and the United States have been increasing.
-Any traveller should check they are protected against measles.
+Measles outbreaks are present across the globe with several countries currently experiencing large outbreaks.
+All travellers should ensure they have received 2 doses of measles-containing vaccine prior to travelling overseas.
 Two measles vaccinations are 99% effective at preventing infection by the virus.

 Many other vaccine-preventable illnesses occur more commonly in people returning to their country of birth or visiting friends and relatives (e.g. hepatitis A and typhoid).